jhuckaby/pixl-request/README.md

 As indicated above, some of the properties may be omitted depending on the situation.
 For example, if you are using a shared [http.Agent](https://nodejs.org/api/http.html#http_class_http_agent) with Keep-Alives, then subsequent requests to the same host won't perform a DNS lookup or socket connect, so those two metrics will be omitted.
 Similarly, if the response from the server isn't compressed, then the `decompress` metric will be omitted.

 Note that the `send` metric includes the SSL / TLS handshake time, if using HTTPS.
 Also, this metric may be `0` if using plain HTTP GET or HEAD, as it is mainly used to measure the POST or PUT data send time (i.e. uploading file data).

+The `bytes_sent` and `bytes_received` values in the `counters` object represent the total amount of raw bytes sent and received over the socket.
+This includes the raw request line and request/response headers.

 See the [pixl-perf](https://www.npmjs.com/package/pixl-perf) module for more details.